My Secret Bully

 The Bully Blockers Club

-An excellent book for kids who will learn to handle bullying without adult intervention.
+An excellent book for kids who will learn to handle difficult social situations without adult intervention.
 It's the story of Lotty Raccoon, a student excited about a fresh start with the upcoming school year.
 But all of her enthusiasm goes down the drain when Grant Grizzly begins to pick on her.
 No matter what she tries, Grant is relentless.
 Finally, Lotty's parents get involved by notifying the teacher, but this strategy backfires.
 The bully simply continues with his antics when there are no adults present.
-When Lotty observes Grant bullying other classmates, she has an idea.
+When Lotty observes Grant hassling other classmates, she has an idea.
 A new club is formed and Grant is finally put in his place.

-What if Bunny's NOT a Bully?
+What if Bunny's Not a Bully?

+The tween years, from ages 10 to 13, are difficult to say the least.
+Boys and girls are transitioning from young children into teenagers.
+Physical changes sometimes seem to happen overnight and the emotional rollercoaster created by hormonal fluctuations is full of highs and lows.
+And for kids who have challenges socializing, like those on the autism spectrum, these years are even harder.
+This time period is difficult enough without the interference of a bully.
 But when someone decides to wreak havoc on your tween's self-esteem by making fun of the way they look, how they dress, who their friends are, and anything else, it can have devastating consequences.
 Chapter books for tweens about bullying can be a helpful resource and source of comfort for kids who need to know that they are not alone in their experiences.

 Restart